voromahery/ethereum-transaction/ README.md

 It can find balance at a given address for Eth at a given time.

-Optionally, ERC20 Token contract address can be provided to find balance.
+Optionally, ERC20 Token contract address can be provided to find its balance.

 _Please note that there is no address format validation_